chrisdone-archive/vado/README.md

 hyperlinks, bold and italics.
 It supports mousewheel scrolling, too.

 I wrote this in a couple evenings, because it seemed straight-forward to do so given the libraries available today.
+That's a good sign for Haskell.
+Also, there's an inarticulate gut feeling I have that tells me maybe it's worth celebrating these days in which the web is still viewable in its simplest, earliest form.

-The project uses a few established Haskell packages:
+The project was possible thanks to a few established Haskell packages:

 * [http-client](https://www.stackage.org/package/http-client) for downloading via HTTP.
 * [http-client-tls](https://www.stackage.org/package/http-client-tls) for TLS support.